10 Ingredient Substitutions for Baking

+Have you ever been halfway through preparing a recipe when you discovered you were missing an ingredient?
+All you needed was just a dab of butter or a touch of lemon juice.
+As you rummaged through your pantry or refrigerator searching for the missing item, you wondered if there were any possible ingredient substitutions or if you’d have to scrap what you’ve put together and start your recipe over.
 Don’t panic (or throw away what you’ve already mixed together).
 If you don’t have the time to run to the store, there is good news.
 Several main baking ingredients can be substituted for each other in a pinch.
 First published in our 1985 Homemade Good News Vol. V - No. 2 baking newsletter, these ingredient substitutions have gotten more than one home chef out of a jam.
 This is a post worth printing and keeping close to your cookbooks ... just in case!

 - No baking powder in the pantry?
-Make your own by sifting together 1TBSP baking soda and 2 TBSP cream of tartar.
+Make your own by sifting together 1 tablespoon baking soda and 2 tablespoons cream of tartar.

-- For some recipes you can use 1 cup sugar plus 1/4 cup water in place of 1 cup corn syrup.
+- For some recipes, you can use 1 cup sugar plus 1/4 cup water in place of 1 cup corn syrup.

-- One cup sifted cake flour = 3/4 cup all-purpose flour + 1/4 cup cornstarch well sifted.
+- One cup sifted cake flour = 3/4 cup all-purpose flour + 1/4 cup corn starch well sifted.

 - You can use 1/4 can of pumpkin puree in place of an egg in most baking recipes.
 You can also use pumpkin to reduce fat in your baking recipes – pureed pumpkin can replace half the butter amount required.
 Similarly, 1/4 cup of pumpkin can replace 1/4 cup of oil in your cooking.

-Are your missing an ingredient not on the list above?
+Check out our conversion charts when working with different types and amounts of sugar.
+Are you missing an ingredient that's not on the list?
 Prepare a different treat in a hurry with our quick and easy recipes.
 Here are a couple of our favorites.
 Scotch Tea Cookies Dulce de Leche No Bake Cookies Honey Cornflake Candy No Bake Cookie Butter Cookies